epigen/KPNN/README.md

   - tf_weights.csv - Edge weights of the final network
   - tf_yHat_val.csv - Predicted class labels on test data
   - tf_yTrue_val.csv - True class labels on test data
+4. The program should run for approximately 30 minutes or less

 # Demo to train multiple network replicates
 1. To train multiple KPNNs in parallel, examples scripts to do so are provided in the folder slurm/.
 These scripts are based on [SLURM](slurm.schedmd.com).
 The script to run simulated demo networks is provided in run_SIM_KPNN.sh.